materialsproject/pymatgen-db/README.rst

 Pymatgen-db is a database add-on for the Python Materials Genomics (pymatgen) materials analysis library.
-It enables the creation of Materials Project-style `MongoDB`_ databases for management of materials data and also provides a clean and intuitive web ui for exploring that data.
+It enables the creation of Materials Project-style `MongoDB`_ databases for management of materials data and provides a clean and intuitive web ui for exploring that data.
 A query engine is also provided to enable the easy translation of MongoDB docs to useful pymatgen objects for analysis purposes.